blaringsilence/snowdonia/README.md

 This readme offers a quickstart to installing/running the app as well as a guide to the endpoint request format.
 For the full documentation covering all the code and tests, [read the docs here](http://snowdonia.readthedocs.io/en/latest/).

+To see/use the app right now, it's deployed on [Heroku](http://snowdonia-transport.herokuapp.com).

 ## Install
 1. Clone the repo.